OWASP Testing Guide

 The path of any URI will define REST API resource model, resources are separated by a forward slash and based on Top-Down design.
 For example:

-REST API requests follow the HTTP Request Methods defined in RFC7231
+REST API requests follow the defined in

 GET